 A footswitch can be thought of as two sustain pedals patched into a single input.
-In fact, using a suitable adapter (HOSA YPP117, shown on the right), two sustain pedals can be ganged together into a single MIDI Expression input and function as a footswitch.
+In fact, using a suitable adapter (HOSA YPP117, shown bottom right), two sustain pedals can be ganged together into a single MIDI Expression input and function as a footswitch.

-Because of the similarity to sustain pedals, the settings for footswitches are identical to those of sustain pedal, with the exception of two additional modes that are described below.
+The settings for footswitches are identical to those of sustain pedal, with the exception of the 'Link' and 'swap' buttons which are described below.
 Look here for a description of the settings for sustain and footswitch pedals.